• Skip to primary navigation

 If you plan on storing longer for a few days in the refrigerator, reserve the croutons for later.

-What type of bread is best for panzanella salad recipe?
+What type of bread is best?

-Can I use cherry tomatoes to make this salad?
+Can I use cherry tomatoes?

 Yes, you can.
 Although traditional recipe calls for ripe Italian tomatoes, cherry tomatoes or ripe juicy Roma tomatoes will work.